 Method of assessment

-Assessment is 50% unseen examination, two pieces of coursework (25% each).
-Coursework may be resubmitted.
+Assessment is 50% unseen examination; two pieces of coursework at 20% each and 10% class participation.

 Blyth, M. (ed), Routledge Handbook of International Political Economy (IPE): IPE as a Global Conversation (Abingdon: Routledge, 2009).

 Eagleton-Pierce, M., Neoliberalism: The Key Concepts (Abingdon: Routledge, 2015).